-You know how most people like to spend their Sunday prepping for the week ahead by stocking the freezer with meals that are ready to go.
+Ever read about those super organized people that like to spend their Sunday prepping for the week ahead by stocking the freezer with meals that are ready to go?
 Well I am one of those people, only I like to stalk my freezer with ready to go treats.
 Brownies, cookies, donuts, granola, yes granola is a treat, and no I’m not one of those hippie tree hugging health nuts.
 I’m a sarcastic super fun funny health nut.

-So today the plan is to make some ready to go sweets because every night no matter how full I am after dinner I still manage to find some room to eat a treat.
-I tend to be a creature of habit so the same 3 or 4 options will be on the roster today, but then I thought what if I did a remake, what if I took something that I really loved and assumed that I had mastered and tried to make it better?
+So today the plan is to make some ready to go sweets because every night no matter how full I am after dinner I still manage to find some room to eat something sweet.
+I tend to be a creature of habit with my go to choices, but then I thought what if I did a remake, what if I took something that I really loved and assumed that I had mastered and tried to make it better?
 I know sounds crazy right, how can it possibly get better???

 I call this the remake of something good.